igor-rosliakov-techwriter/webhook-receiver-onboarding-template/docs/glossary.md

 ## Idempotency

-**Idempotency** is the property of an operation that allows it to be performed multiple times without changing the final result after the first successful execution.
+Property of an operation that allows it to be performed multiple times without changing the final result after the first successful execution.

 In webhook processing, idempotency means: